-The research team at BICEPS and SSE Riga is working on a two-year project "Institutions and Tax Enforcement in Latvia", which focuses on studying the role of policies in combating various forms of tax evasion.
+The research team at BICEPS and SSE Riga is working on a 2.5-year project (2018-2021) "Institutions and Tax Enforcement in Latvia (inTEL)", which focuses on studying the role of policies in combating various forms of tax evasion.
 The project is funded by the Latvian Science Council.

 It has long been accepted that tax evasion has been widely prevalent in Latvia.
 While the exact estimates of the size of undeclared economy vary, all suggest that Latvia ranks among the top countries in the European Union in terms of its scope.
 Available cross-country evidence suggests that the share of employees who admit having evaded payroll taxes is 11% in Latvia, the highest share among the EU countries (European Commission, “Undeclared Work in European Union”, Special Eurobarometer 402).
 Moreover, the amount of lost revenues to tax authorities is quite substantial — 40% of employees who have evaded payroll taxes have not declared between 50% and 100% of their reported gross wages.
 Similar results are obtained by Putniņš and Sauka (“Shadow Economy Index for the Baltic Countries 2009–2017,” Centre for Sustainable Business, SSE Riga), who focus exclusively on the Baltic states.
 They provide a survey evidence on the payroll tax evasion in the three Baltic countries showing that in recent years the share of unreported wages in Latvian private sector have varied between 18% and 35%, the highest share in the Baltics.
 Available evidence on VAT evasion also suggests that the degree of VAT underreporting in Latvia is among the highest in the EU.